 In case the smear is positive for AFB at the end of 2 months, extend the duration of the intensive phase by another month by not discontinuing pyrazinamide and ethambutol.
 Repeat smear examinations at the end of 3 months.

 Withdraw pyrazinamide and ethambutol in case the smears are now negative for AFB.
 Then continue isoniazid and rifampicin in the same doses, daily for another 3 months so that the total duration of treatment remains 6 months.

 There is no added advantage of extending the regime beyond the recommended duration.
 Do not continue the treatment on the basis of changing residual radiological opacities.
 Healed tubercular lesions, many a time, leave behind radiological opacities, depending on the extent of pulmonary necrosis and resultant fibrosis and bronchiectasis.

 As fibrosis progresses, these opacities change, even over years, and remain with the patient for life.
 Rely more on sputum examination and insist on it from the patient.
 For some reason, both the patients and doctors find an x-ray examination more convenient.
 Desist from it and get at least 3 sputum smears done when indicated and not just 1.
-One won’t do, as many a time only one of the three may be positive!
+One won’t do, as many a time, only one of the three may be positive!

-The total duration of treatment with the 2HRZE/4HR regime is 6 months, out which 4 drugs are given daily for 2 months and two drugs for 4 months.
+The total duration of treatment with the 2HRZE/4HR regime is 6 months, out of which 4 drugs are given daily for 2 months and two drugs for 4 months.
 Follow the regime meticulously.

 Sputum status is the best guide to treatment.